jeffskinnerbox/blog/content/ideas/managing-testing-and-debugging-python.md

 # determine the python version you want for your development
 pyenv install --list | grep -E ' 3\.([1-9][0-9]+)'

-# create your virtual environment for python development
+# enter your project directory
 cd <project-directory>

+# select the version of python you will use
 pyenv install 3.13.7                 # released on August 14, 2025
 pyenv local 3.13.7

-uv init
-uv run main.py
+# create your virtual environment for python development
+uv init                              # creates pyproject.toml and other starter files uv sync                              # creates .venv based on pyproject.toml

+# activate virtual environment
 source .venv/bin/activate

 # install you standard development tools
 uv pip install flask ruff

+ # run your python code
+ python code.py

+# to deactivate your vertical environment session
+deactivate

 # install the stubs for circuitpython libraries (this installs stubs for ALL boards)
 uv pip install circuitpython-stubs